 All rows in a table have the same structure and consist of columns.
 Table columns are often called fields.
 A table must have at least one column.
 Each column contains a single type of SQL data.

 This section describes how to create, alter and delete tables in a database.

 5.4.1.
 CREATE TABLE

 '''

+Used for

 creating a new table (relation)

+Available in

+DSQL, ESQL

 '''